musictopography/musictopography.github.io/interviews.md

   <div class="interview-card">
     <h3>Lino Patruno</h3>
     <p>
-      Lino Patruno (1935) is a banjoist and guitarist involved both in the field of traditional jazz, with formations such as the Milan College Jazz Society or the Riverside Jazz Band, and in the field of cabaret with “I Gufi”, of which he is co-founder.
-During the interview he recalls how the Santa Tecla was for him not only a sort of home, but also a place of learning and evokes encounters and trajectories through various urban performance spaces, essential for the development of his career.
+      Lino Patruno (1935), co-founder of I Gufi, is a banjoist and guitarist active in traditional jazz, folk music, and cabaret.
+In the interview, he recalls how the Santa Tecla served as a place of learning, and he evokes encounters and trajectories across urban performance spaces that were essential to the development of his career.
     </p>
     <button class="interview-preview open-video-modal"
             type="button"
             data-video="https://www.youtube-nocookie.com/embed/uPrpF_YJIrY?autoplay=1"